trueos/pcbsd/docs/controlpanel.rst

-        pkgs - Lists the installed packages in a jail pbis - Lists the installed pbi's in a jail set - Sets options for a jail start - Start a jail
+        pkgs - Lists the installed packages in a jail pbis - Lists the installed pbi's in a jail set - Sets options for a jail unset - Unsets (clears) options for a jail start - Start a jail
         stop - Stops a jail
         type - Set the jail type (pbibox|pluginjail|portjail|standard)